 This probably isn’t a surprise.
 But why does it happen this way?

 Imagine you’ve been asked to lead a major change in your organization.
 What would you do?
 What are the steps?
 What’s the secret to leading, navigating, or executing a successful change initiative?
+If you feel you’re not sure, you’re not alone.

-We asked 148 senior executive leaders about a change they successfully navigated in the past 12 to 18 months.
+In our research study, we asked 148 senior executive leaders about a change they successfully navigated in the past 12 to 18 months.
 They described the challenge they faced and what they believe contributed to the successful execution of that change.
 Their responses include the behaviors they displayed, the actions they took, and the mindsets they adopted.

 We also asked a different group of 127 executives about a change with an unsuccessful outcome within the past 12 to 18 months.
 They too described the challenges they faced and the behaviors they displayed.

-- Change yourself.
-Leading change successfully means spending time outside of your comfort zone.
+- Change yourself: Leading change successfully means spending time outside of your comfort zone.
 As the individual leading an initiative, you must change your mindset, actions, and behaviors.

 - Don’t go it alone.
 Leading change is a team activity.
 People come together driven by a compelling — and frequently communicated — message about why things are changing.